 Both Michelini and Miller agree that reducing costs and increasing revenues should become a big priority for drop shippers at a time like this.
-One way of saving money at this time is to reduce marketing costs.
+One way of saving money at this time is to analyze marketing activities and their results in order to strategically reduce marketing costs.
 For example, you could temporarily freeze ad campaigns to save money and reduce the number of potential orders.

 Miller advises that one way of dealing with the challenge of delays is to increase prices “to slow the sales velocity, keep items in stock, and improve their margin while (you) are waiting on the new stock from factories.”